kodesonik/zedoc/README.md

 - 🎨 Comprehensive theming system with 4 preset themes and full customization
 - 🔤 Advanced typography system with 3 font size presets and 3 font families
 - 🧭 Advanced sidebar navigation with search and filtering
+- 🌍 Environment variables management for authentication and configuration
 - 🔧 Interactive "Try It Out" panel for API testing
 - 📱 Fully responsive design for all devices
 - 🌙 Dark/light mode support